That1DireWolf-4746/HexMod-for-LSPack/README.md

 # Lost Sanctuary Changes:
 - All Dragons cannot be directly affected by a Spell.
 (Configurable, edit the cannot_affect.json file)
-- TODO Proximity to Lightning Dragons multiplies all numberical reflections by 1.1x.
-(Effectively this makes all spells with numerical literals 1.1x as strong.
-Configurable, edit the media_conduit.json file.)

 Could I have just made an addon instead of forking the entire Hex Casting mod?
 Probably.
 Too late now though I already made the change I wanted to make.